neotamoe/prime-solo-sql/README.md

+# SQL Queries
+This assignment was *optional* for students to complete in order to further SQL query skills.
+I used Postico to write and test SQL queries to get the specified data from the database.
+My queries are noted in the *solution.sql* file.
+This assignment was done in week 3 of in classroom instruction at Prime (week 9 of 20 total weeks in the program).

+# Original Assignment Instructions:
 In this challenge, we’re going to practice performing SQL queries.
 This should help solidify some concepts that were covered during lecture.

 # Assumptions